purvaten/Heap-Manager/README.md

 >> – Free list array bin pointers set to NULL (using static allocation)

 >> #### When my_malloc() is called
->> –Jumps to index in free list to check for availibility of chunk of that size
+>> – Jumps to index in free list to check for availibility of chunk of that size
->> –If not found, goes to next index (and this continues) until block of exact or greater size is found
+>> – If not found, goes to next index (and this continues) until block of exact or greater size is found
 >> – If last bin is reached scans entire bin and if required size is still not available requests more memory
 >> – Splits the chunk only if size obtained after splitting is greater than or equal to minimum size allowed for a block
 >> – Remove split chunk from old location and place in new array index depending on size of the split chunk